morea-framework/morea-framework.github.io/src/userguide.md

   * Creates master/ and gh-pages directories.
   * Clones the master branch of your repo into the master/ directory.
   * Creates a new, orphan gh-pages branch of your repo and checks out that branch into the gh-pages/ directory.
-  * Sets 'upstream' to the basic-template repo.
+  * Sets 'upstream' to the core repo.
   * Merges the upstream branch into your new master branch in the master/ directory.

-When completed, your master/ branch should contain a copy of the basic-template.
+When completed, your master/ branch should contain a copy of the core repo.
 If you encounter merge conflicts during the execution of this script, you will need to fix the files in the master/ directory, and recommit them.
 Some helpful documentation is [resolving a merge conflict from the command line](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line).

 It is a good idea after running morea-vanilla-install to run morea-run-local.sh to see that the new site can be created successfully, then morea-publish.sh to commit your initialized site to your GitHub repo.